 Locations

-The College of Nursing offers undergraduate nursing programs in the Center City Philadelphia Campus and the Dixon Campus in Horsham, PA.
+The College of Nursing offers undergraduate nursing programs at the Center City Campus in Philadelphia and the Dixon Campus in Horsham, PA.